TheRenegadeCoder/sample-programs-website/docs/projects/base64-encode-decode/algol68/index.md

 {% endraw %}

-Base64 Encode Decode in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Base64 Encode Decode in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm